 - Maybe learn a little mindfulness meditation whilst you’re at it too!

-Am I right?
-Or am I right?
-The thing is, you’ve heard it all before because all of these things GENUINELY HELP!
+See, I know you’ve heard it all before, but all of these things GENUINELY HELP!

 You can’t just do all of the “right things” and – wahay, you’re “fixed!”
 Your ex has a hold of you no more… Pfft.
 It’s not usually that simple.